This is the editorial from the WDDTY November 2013 issue, with comments.

 Nope.
 There is literally no reason to think homoeopathy should work, and literally no way it can.

 The claim that NCI is interested is mendacious.
 Look at homeopathy on their website, it takes you to NCCAM, who damn it with the faintest of faint praise.
-The Office of Cancer Complementary and Alternative Medicine is the quackademic division of NCI, this is the place that has shown limited interest in the marketing claims you recycle as fact, and they can’t get funding because NCCAM no longer funds studies on hoemopathy because they are unethical and a waste of time.
+The Office of Cancer Complementary and Alternative Medicine is the quackademic division of NCI This is the place that has shown limited interest in the marketing claims you recycle as fact, and they can’t get funding because NCCAM no longer funds studies on homeopathy, considering that they are unethical and a waste of time.

 The claim that NCI is interested, originates solely with the Banerjis, whose advertorial makes up the meat of your propaganda.